 Materials and Manufacturing

-With the CSCU-CNT and faculty expertise in material science, SCSU is also invested in the talent development in CT’s manufacturing and have been hosting the Annual Materials and Manufacturing Summer Teachers’ Institute on campus.
-Please contact Dr. Christine Broadbridge for more information.
+With the CSCU-CNT and faculty expertise in material science, SCSU is also invested in the talent development in CT’s manufacturing industry and have been hosting the Annual Materials and Manufacturing Summer Teachers’ Institute on campus.
+Please contact Peter Dimoulas for more information.

 CRISP (Center for Research on Interface Structures and Phenomena) has a significant Education and Outreach component.
 Located at Yale and SCSU, CRISP offers activities that promote the interdisciplinary and innovative aspects of materials science to a diverse group of participants.
 The objective of the program is to enhance the education of future scientists, science teachers, K-12 students, parents, and the general public.
 Please visit their page here.

-SCSU’s new Drone Academy is a five-module, non-credit program geared towards both enthusiastic hobbyists and working professionals who are interested in gaining the knowledge and skills needed for drone operation, aerial photography and videography, FAA-certification exam preparation, and computational photography and 3D mapping.
-Please visit here to learn more.
+Southern Connecticut State University’s Drone Academy is a five-module, non-credit program geared towards both enthusiastic hobbyists and working professionals who are interested in gaining the knowledge and skills needed for drone operation, aerial photography and videography, FAA-certification exam preparation, and computational photography and 3D mapping.

 SCSU has been a member of National Center for Women in Information Technology’s Pacesetters program since 2016.
 We have also participated in their EngageCSEdu program, and Extended Service program.
 Please contact Dr. Winnie Yu, Dr. Lisa Lancor, and Dr. Amal Abdel-Raouf for more information.